maread99/beanahead/README.md

 - include at least two [postings](#postings) of which at least one should be to a balance sheet account ("Assets" or "Liabilities").

 Initial definitions can optionally include:
-- the [roll](#roll) meta field to define if a transactions falling on weekends should roll forwards.
+- the [roll](#roll) meta field to define if transactions falling on weekends should roll forwards.
 - the [final](#final) meta field to define the last transaction date.
 - additional [postings](#postings).
 - custom meta fields.